• Skip to primary navigation

 Types of exceptions

-There are mainly two types of exception in Java that are:
+There are mainly two types of exceptions in Java that are:

 Checked Exception

-The exceptions that are checked at compilation-time by the Java compiler are called ‘checked exceptions’.
-If these types of exceptions are not handled in the program then you will get a compilation error.
-For example, SQLException, IOException, ClassNotFoundException, etc.
+The exceptions that are checked at compilation time by the Java compiler are called ‘checked exceptions’.
+If these exceptions are not handled in the program, you will get a compilation error—for example, SQLException, IOException, ClassNotFoundException, etc.

 Unchecked Exceptions

-The exceptions that are checked by the JVM are called ‘unchecked exceptions’ or Runtime Exception. these exceptions are not checked at compile time so the JVM compiler doesn’t know the exceptions are handled or not.
-So its the programmer’s responsibility to handle those exceptions or provide a safe exit.
-Some examples of unchecked exceptions are ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.
+The exceptions checked by the JVM are called ‘unchecked exceptions’ or Runtime Exception. these exceptions are not checked at compile time, so the JVM compiler doesn’t know whether exceptions are handled.
+So it’s the programmer’s responsibility to handle those exceptions or provide a safe exit.
+Some examples of unchecked exceptions are ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.